Optimising vaccination and biosecurity regimes to enhance fight against AMR in commercial poultry production

-By generating evidence at the farm level this project aims to address real-time challenges that farmers are likely to face when implementing the interventions and to develop solutions to facilitate smooth uptake.
-This project aims to optimise, promote and apply these regimes in the local context.
+By generating evidence at the farm level this project aims to address real-time challenges that farmers are likely to face when implementing the interventions and to develop solutions to facilitate its smooth uptake.
+This project aims to optimise, promote and apply these vaccination regimes to the local context.

-Specific objectives for this project include:
+Specific objectives for the project include:

-- To establish baseline knowledge, attitude and practices of actors in the value chain on vaccination and biosecurity measures in commercial poultry production.
+- To establish baseline knowledge, attitude and practices (KAP) of actors in the value chain on vaccination and biosecurity measures in commercial poultry production.

 - To develop and test a business model for sustainable vaccination and biosecurity interventions.

-- To build capacity through training and disseminate project findings to relevant stakeholders using knowledge translation approach.
+- To build capacity through training and disseminate project findings to relevant stakeholders using a knowledge translation approach.

 This project will take place in small and medium sized commercial poultry farms in Tanzania.

-“In commercial livestock production systems, vaccination and biosecurity are key requirements that must go hand in hand to ensure food security and safety, in particular towards fight against antimicrobial resistance” – Professor Robinson Mdegela, Sokoine University of Agriculture
+“In commercial livestock production systems, vaccination and biosecurity are key requirements that must go hand in hand to ensure food security and safety, in particular to fight against antimicrobial resistance”

-The project will build local capacities to support collaborative on-farm training.
-Through involving the farmers throughout the study lifespan, it is intended that they will first-hand see the benefits for poultry health and growth while also understanding the economic benefits of implementing preventative measures.
-This will be further supported through producing a business case to assess costs and benefits from interventions, to support future scale up.
+The project will build local capacity to support collaborative on-farm training.
+By involving farmers throughout the study lifespan, it is intended that they will see first-hand the benefits for poultry health and growth while also understanding the economic benefits of implementing preventative measures.
+This will be further supported through the production of a business case to assess the costs and benefits from interventions, to support future scale up.